barotto/test386.asm/README.md

 computational results on the parallel and/or serial ports.
 You'll need to manually compare those results with the reference file **<tt>test386-EE-reference.txt</tt>** using a diff-like tool.

-For the full list of tested opcodes see **<tt>intel-opcodes.ods</tt>**.
-Those opcodes that are tested have the relevant diagnostic code in the "test in real mode" and/or "test in prot. mode" columns.

 ## Copyright